leiluk1/movie-recommender-system/reports/report.md

 ## Training Process and Evaluation

 After completing the data preprocessing, I tuned the hyperparameters of the ALS model.
 These hyperparameters include the number of latent factors to compute (`factors`), the regularization factor (`regularization`), and the number of iterations to use when fitting the data (`iterations`).
 I experimented with different combinations of these parameters and evaluated each model on a test set using the metrics MAP@10 and NDCG@10.
 Also, I computed the Precision@10 score for the evaluation.
 Then, based on the evaluation results, I found the best model with the following parameters:

 - `factors`: $30$;
 - `regularization`: $1.0$;
 - `iterations`: $200$.

 The evaluation metrics for this model on test set are as follows:

-- Precision@10: $0.2549$;
+- *Precision@10*: $0.2549$;
-- MAP@10: $0.1531$;
+- *MAP@10*: $0.1531$;
-- NDCG@10: $0.2899$.
+- *NDCG@10*: $0.2899$.

 ## Results

 The ALS model, with the tuned hyperparameters, demonstrates its effectiveness in generating relevant recommendations based on the user preferences.
 Also, it can predict the similar movies or users.
-For instance, upon making some examples, I found that when the model predicts 10 similar movies to 'The Lion King', it suggests movies like 'Home Alone', 'Bedknobs and Broomsticks', 'The Parent Trap', and 'Fly Away Home', which I personally believe would be relevant choices to watch after 'The Lion King'.
+For instance, upon making some examples, I found that when the model predicts 10 similar movies to `The Lion King`, it suggests movies like `Home Alone`, `Bedknobs and Broomsticks`, `The Parent Trap`, and `Fly Away Home`, which I personally believe would be relevant choices to watch after `The Lion King`.
 Other examples you can see at the very bottom of the last notebook.